vitalidze/traccar-web/installation.md

         UPDATE devices SET latestPosition_id = :id WHERE id = :deviceId;
     </entry>

+4.1) **Specific to v3.1 of traccar**

+* download [jetty-jndi-9.2.13.v20150730.jar](https://repo1.maven.org/maven2/org/eclipse/jetty/jetty-jndi/9.2.13.v20150730/jetty-jndi-9.2.13.v20150730.jar) and put it to the `libs` folder in traccar installation folder

+* Add following line to the service configuration file (located in `conf\wrapper.conf` of traccar installation folder):

+Right after:

+    # Java Classpath (include wrapper.jar)  Add class path elements as
+    #  needed starting from 1

+add line:

+    wrapper.java.classpath.3=../lib/jetty-jndi-9.2.13.v20150730.jar

-4) Start Traccar service
+5) Start Traccar service

-5) If necessary clear web browser cookies related to your traccar web UI.
+6) If necessary clear web browser cookies related to your traccar web UI.
 In chrome this can be done like said [here](http://superuser.com/questions/548096/how-can-i-clear-cookies-for-a-single-site)

 **IMPORTANT NOTE**: existing data of original web interface will not be accessible because it is stored in other tables.
 It can be copied manually with SQL queries.